saraph03/Password-Generator/README.md

 Using the api.py file, you can run Flask and get a local host link in which you write /generate-password after the link to work the code.

-For Example, this would be written in your search bar: http://127.0.0.1:5000/generate-password
+For Example, this would be written in your search bar: http://127.0.0.1:5000/generate-password (Don't use this link just make sure your link looks like this)

 After this, you would need to enter a digit used as the password length in the terminal of wherever you are running the code from.